lutobler/ggbar/README.md

 - Why?
 Polybar doesn't really support HerbstluftWM.
 Also making this was easier than figuring out how to configure Polybar.
 - Why Rust?
 Good question!
-As it turns out, its a bit pointless if you just use bindings for XCB and Cairo.
+As it turns out, it's a bit pointless if you just use bindings for XCB and Cairo.
 - How to configure?
 Edit the source code.